 To do this, NUSTEM works across the North-East of England, primarily through a network of around thirty partner schools.
 We aim for regular, ongoing and sustained interactions with students and their key influencers: their teachers, and their families.

 Through the partnerships, NUSTEM develops and tests new activities and resources that can be used by teachers in their own schools.

 Below, you’ll find descriptions and links to NUSTEM resources for primary schools.

-From unconscious bias training, through help understanding the new ‘working scientifically’ strand of the national curriculum, to subject-specific training on the sometimes-tricky topics of electricity, sound, light, evolution and forces & magnetism… we can help.
+From unconscious bias training, and careers in the curriculum, to the ‘working scientifically’ strand of the national curriculum, and subject-specific training on the sometimes-tricky topics of electricity, sound, light, evolution and forces & magnetism … we can help.